CMPUT301F25haboob/haboob-events/README.md

 ## General Flow

 We will have a branch off main called **dev**.
-We will ONLY directly branch of of dev to develop feature.
+We will ONLY directly branch off of dev to develop features.
 I will call these branches off dev **feature branches**.
-Once a feature is complete, you will test it and then create a pull request to merge your branch with **dev**.
+Once a feature is complete, you will test it and then create a pull request to merge your branch into **dev**.
 Once we hit specific milestones, we can test the dev branch thoroughly and then merge it with main.
-Main should always contain a working version of our app with no KNOWN bugs (bugs will always exist but you shouldn't knowing push buggy code).
+Main should always contain a working version of our app with no KNOWN bugs (bugs will always exist but you shouldn't knowingly push buggy code).

 See below for detailed instructions on the workflow

 ## Setp-by-Step Instructions

 ### 1. Make sure you are on the **dev** branch
-If you are using terminal, runt this command: `git checkout dev` Then run `git status` and make sure it says you are on the branch dev.
+If you are using terminal, run this command: `git checkout dev` Then run `git status` and make sure it says you are on the branch dev.
+**MAKE SURE YOU PULL THE MOST RECENT CHANGES FROM THE REMOTE.** This is extremely important, as you must be working off the current dev branch or we are going to have some serious problems.
+Run the following commands in order:
+`git fetch`
+`git pull`

-If you are on github desktop, simply select the dev branch as your current branch
+If you are on github desktop, simply select the dev branch as your current branch.
+Then click "fetch origin" and then if there are any changes click "pull origin".
+The option to pull will only show up if there are changes to pull.
 <img width="1251" height="722" alt="Screenshot 2025-10-22 at 9 31 27 PM" src="https://github.com/user-attachments/assets/cdbec7ec-2473-47b4-b3ce-dc1d3a6db823" />

 ### 2. Create your feature branch off dev